aruiz-p/netwithalex/content/en/posts/tloc-ext.md

    encapsulation ipsec weight 1
    color biz-internet
 ```
-### Interface #2 - "Donated" interface to the Second Router
+### Interface #2 - BR1-1´s "Donated" interface to BR1-2

-The second interface is needed to extend Internet TLOC to the BR1-2, it needs an ip address and BR1-2 will use it as a default gateway.
+The second interface is needed to extend Internet TLOC to BR1-2, it needs an ip address and BR1-2 will use it as a default gateway.

 ```
 interface GigabitEthernet4
- description WAN Interface - biz-internet ip address 172.17.1.1 255.255.255.252
+ description WAN Interface - biz-internet ip address 172.17.1.6 255.255.255.252

 sdwan
 interface GigabitEthernet4